patidotpy/Portfolio_projects/README.md

 # Portfolio_projects

-This is my first attempt to create something new on GitHub
+This website will showcase my progress in learning data analysis.